The Escape: Chapter Four: The Induction

 "Understood, Watchman.
 Now if you'll excuse me, I have pressing tasks."

 Alaina's eyes locked onto me the moment I got back to our closet.
+The paper in her hand crinkled.

 "What was that?"